Raspberry PI IoT Network Monitor

 - job_name: 'network-traffic-metrics'

-# Tped was here. target changed to localhost and target of 8001
+# Tped was here. target changed to localhost and port 8001

 static_configs: